linda-seiter/cmsc105-lessons/Unit 1/Unit 1 Lesson/Natural and Formal Languages/task.md

 **Natural languages** are the languages that humans use to communicate with one another, such as English, Spanish, and others.
-These languages were not deliberately created; rather, they evolved naturally over time.
+These languages were not intentionally created; rather, they evolved naturally over time through social interaction.

 **Formal Languages** are languages created by humans for specific purposes.
-Programming languages are a type of formal language designed to express computations and give instructions to computers.
+Programming languages are a type of formal language designed to express computation and give instructions to computers.

 Just like natural languages, programming languages need